ballerina-platform/ballerina-lang/docs/style_guide/statements.md

 #### Empty block

 * Do not have any empty `if`, `else if`, or `else` blocks.
-* If empty add an empty line between the opening and closing braces.
+* If empty, add an empty line between the opening and closing braces.

   Example,
   ```ballerina